Exam day

 There are regular breaks in your exam schedule.
 An invigilator will lead you to a break room.
 The room contains some mindfulness activities which you may engage with, if desired.

 If you perform an inappropriate physical examination and the patient is at risk of being hurt, the examiners will warn you to modify your technique.
-If you continue to conduct an inappropriate exam, they will stop you and move on to the next question.
+If you continue to conduct an inappropriate exam, they'll stop you and move on to the next question.

-The examiners can give the physical examination component of the station a zero score.
+The examiners can give the physical examination component of the station a 0 score.
 All other questions are marked on their own merit.

 Hand hygiene